French | 中文 | Deutsch | Nederlandse | Portuguesa | English

 MI strives to respond to all requests to exercise user rights as quickly as possible, and no longer that within 2 months of receiving the request.

 We do not knowingly collect Personal Data from children under the age of 13, unless consent is given or authorised by the parent or legal guardian.
 If you are under 13, you should not provide any data to us without the permission of your parent or legal guardian.
-If you have reason to believe that a child under the age of 13 has provided Personal Data to us without the consent of the parental or legal guardian, please contact us (email@example.com), and we will endeavor to delete that information from our databases.
+If you have reason to believe that a child under the age of 13 has provided Personal Data to us without the consent of the parental or legal guardian, please contact us (email@example.com), and we will endeavour to delete that information from our databases.

 Google Analytics cookies.
 Google Analytics uses first-party cookies to track visitor interactions and collect information about how visitors use the Site.
 Google Analytics collects information anonymously.
 It reports website trends without identifying individual visitors.
 We then use the information to compile reports and to help us improve our site.
 You can opt out of Google Analytics – for more information on opting out of being tracked by Google Analytics across all websites you use, visit this Google page.

-To modify or delete the personal information you’ve provided to us in one of our Apps, please write to us using the Contact form available inside of the App in which you have registered an account.
+To modify or delete the personal information you’ve provided to us in one of our Apps, please write to us using the contact form available inside of the App in which you have registered an account.

 Data Protection Officer